GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 #### Test the failure case

-You can now test now the failure case by sending more traffic than a single pod can serve.
+Test the failure case by sending more traffic than a single pod can serve.

 1. Stop the `generate_load` script by pressing Ctrl+C.

-1. Reset the error rate statistics, by deleting the output file:
+1. Reset the error rate statistics by deleting the output file:

         rm output